imranbarbhuiya/pagination.djs/README.md

 	ephemeral: false, // ephemeral reply
 	prevDescription: '',
 	postDescription: '',
-	attachments: [new MessageAttachment()], // attachments you want to pass with the embed
+	attachments: [new AttachmentBuilder()], // attachments you want to pass with the embed
-	buttonStyle: 'SECONDARY',
+	buttonStyle: ButtonStyle.Secondary, // button style
 	loop: false // loop through the pages
 });
 ```